aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-batch-pipeline/execute-beam-emr.md

 	![](/images/beam-on-kda/emr-flink-dashboard-job.png)

-1. Once the pipeline has completed, you can inspect the metrics for the boroughs that have been generated in Amazon CloudWatch
+1. Once the pipeline has completed, you can inspect the metrics for the boroughs that have been generated in [Amazon CloudWatch](https://console.aws.amazon.com/cloudwatch/home?dashboards:).
+The graph shows count of taxi trips that are backfilled.

 	![](/images/beam-on-kda/cw-dashboard-trips-backfilled.png)